 “There is only one happiness in life: to love and be loved.”

-When George Sand, one of the most popular European writers, gave this quote, little did we know that it will become something we all will swear by.
+When George Sand, one of the most popular European writers, gave this quote, little did we know that it will become something we all will swear by?

-As we live in a busy world, the only comforting thing is love that soothes our soul and purifies our heart.
+As we live in a busy world, the only comforting thing is love that soothes our soul and purifies our hearts.
 And, while love doesn’t need a single day to celebrate it, 7 days in February, followed by Valentine’s Day purely justifies this divine feeling.

-Couples from across the globe celebrate V-Day with much love and great fervour but do you know the reason why this beautiful festival is celebrated and who was the man behind it?
+Couples from across the globe celebrate V-Day with much love and great fervor but do you know the reason why this beautiful festival is celebrated and who was the man behind it?
 Well, here’s everything you need to know about this special day.
 So, what are you waiting for?
 Scroll down to get started.

-Well, you might be knowing that Valentine’s Day is being celebrated since forever now but do you know that its history dates way back.
+Well, you might be knowing that Valentine’s Day is being celebrated forever now but do you know that its history dates way back.
 It was in the 5th century that February 14 was announced as Saint Valentine’s Day by Pope Gelasius and ever since we know it as the day of love.

 This special day dedicated to relationships is a fixed date of the calendar that falls in mid-February.
 Centuries ago, even before the era of Saint Valentine, during this period only, Romans used to observe a festival called Lupercalia which celebrated fertility.